Will god punish me and

 Lessons From the Cross

 Most don’t want to think God is punishing us when something horrible happens but remember, punishments help us.
-When we are suffering, we need to discern what kind of punishment God is allowing us to bear and how or if we need to change so we don’t suffer in vain.
+When we are suffering, we need to discern what kind of punishment God is allowing us to bear, is it direct (from our sin) or indirect (from Adam and Eve’s sin..which is why we all suffer), and how or if we need to change, so we don’t suffer in vain.

 - direct consequence of sin–motivation to repent, stop or avoid repeating a sin,